Chris Brunt: 2015–2020: Injury and comeback

 Brunt relinquished the captaincy to new signing Darren Fletcher when the former Manchester United player made his debut for West Brom on 8 February 2015 in a match against Burnley.
-On 18 May 2015, Brunt was hit in the head by a ball kicked by Cesc Fàbregas in a match against Chelsea which resulted in the sending off of the latter.
+On 18 May 2015, Brunt was hit in the head by a ball kicked by Cesc Fàbregas in a match against Chelsea which later resulted in the sending off of Fàbregas.

-He was struck on the face by a coin thrown by a West Brom supporter on 20 February 2016 in an FA Cup Fifth Round tie at Championship side Reading.
+On 20 February 2016, Brunt was struck on the face by a coin thrown by a West Brom supporter after the end of an FA Cup Fifth Round tie against Championship side Reading.
 Brunt was appalled by the incident, stating: "If people come to football matches and think it is acceptable to throw coins at footballers or anyone else, it is disgusting."

 Brunt returned to first-team action after eight months out with an anterior cruciate knee injury in the 1–1 draw against Tottenham Hotspur at The Hawthorns on 15 October 2016.
 He scored his first goal of the 2016–17 season on 3 December in a 3–1 home win over Watford, ending a run of 29 Premier League appearances without a goal.
-His second goal of the season came on 2 January 2017 in a 3–1 home victory against Hull City, when he headed in from a Matt Phillips corner kick.
-12 days later, he made his 300th league appearance and 200th Premier League start for West Brom in the next fixture against Tottenham Hotspur at White Hart Lane which ended in a 4–0 defeat for the West Midlands club.
-On 9 February 2017, Brunt signed a contract extension which would keep him at the club until the summer of 2018 with an option for another year should he trigger a clause relating to appearances.
-He made his 500th career appearance in club football against Burnley in August 2017 and the following month made his 350th appearance for Albion, against Watford.
+His second goal of the season came on 2 January 2017 in a 3–1 home victory against Hull City, when he headed in a ball delivered from a Matt Phillips corner kick.
+12 days later, he made his 300th league appearance and 200th Premier League start for West Brom in the next fixture against Tottenham at White Hart Lane which ended in a 4–0 defeat for the West Midlands club.
+On 9 February 2017, Brunt signed a contract extension which would keep him at the club until June 2018 with an option for another year should he trigger a clause relating to appearances.
+He made his 500th career appearance in club football against Burnley on 19 August 2017 and the following month on 30 September, made his 350th appearance for Albion, against Watford.

-In his final game for West Brom, Brunt helped them seal promotion to the Premier League with a 2–2 draw against Queens Park Rangers.
-He was released from West Bromwich Albion in the 2020 summer transfer window after spending 13 years with the club.
-Brunt holds Albion's Premier League appearance record, having turned out 269 times for the club in the competition.
+On 4 June 2020, it was announced that Brunt would depart West Brom at the expiration of his contract following the conclusion of the 2019–20 season, having spent 13 years with the club and made over 400 appearances.
+On 22 July, in his final game for West Brom, Brunt helped the side seal promotion to the Premier League with a 2–2 draw against Queens Park Rangers, officially ending his time with Albion.
+Brunt holds Albion's Premier League appearance record for a player, having turned out 269 times for the club in the competition.

 Bristol City

 Following his departure from The Baggies, on 7 September 2020, Brunt signed for Championship side Bristol City on a one-year deal.

-On 3 January 2021, Brunt departed Bristol City, after it was mutually agreed to end his contract following an injury which will rule him out for most of the remaining season.
+On 3 January 2021, Bristol announced that they had mutually agreed to terminate Brunt's contract after he had sustained an injury which ruled him out for most of the remaining season.